Azure Newsletter: October 2017

 Now available in Azure SQL Database, native scoring lets you score machine learning models generated by RevoScaleR or revoscalepy packages from Transact-SQL.
 In addition, the PREDICT function lets you score models as part of your transactions without calling an external language runtime.

 More included storage for Azure SQL Database Premium elastic pools generally available

 Enjoy more than 1 TB of storage up to a maximum of 4 TB included in the price of the largest compute size Premium pools in Azure SQL Database.
-These storage increases are now generally available in certain regions, with more widespread regional coverage planned.
+These storage increases are now generally available in certain regions with wider spread regional coverage planned.
 To learn more, visit the Azure Blog.

 Azure SQL Database: Track and remediate potential database vulnerabilities

 Vulnerability Assessment is a scanning service built into the Azure SQL Database service itself.
-It employs a knowledge base of rules that identify security vulnerabilities and deviations from best practices, such as misconfigurations, excessive permissions and exposed sensitive data.
-Results of the assessment include actionable steps to resolve each issue and customised remediation scripts where applicable.
-The assessment report can be customised for each environment and tailored to specific requirements.
+It employs a knowledge base of rules that identify security vulnerabilities and deviations from best practices, such as misconfigurations, excessive permissions, and exposed sensitive data.
+Results of the assessment include actionable steps to resolve each issue and customized remediation scripts where applicable.
+The assessment report can be customized for each environment and tailored to specific requirements.

 Graph support for Azure SQL Database now generally available